carlosafonso/amazon-location-demo/README.md

 Now copy `config.json.dist` to `config.json` and replace the values within it to the appropriate ones:

-* `apiEndpoint` should be the API Gateway endpoint URL (you can retrieve it as an output from the CloudFormation stack).
+* `apiEndpoint`: the API Gateway endpoint URL (you can retrieve it as an output from the CloudFormation stack).
+* `apiKey`: the API key to authenticate your requests.
-* `cognitoIdentityPoolId`: should be the ID of the Cognito Identity Pool (also from the CloudFormation stack).
+* `cognitoIdentityPoolId`: the ID of the Cognito Identity Pool (also from the CloudFormation stack).
 * `mapName`: the name of your map in Amazon Location Service.

 Run this to start the web server: